Rita Morley: Career

-She debuted on Broadway in The Seven Year Itch (play) as the wife, replacing Neva Patterson.
+She debuted on Broadway in The Seven Year Itch as the wife, replacing Neva Patterson.
 She also appeared in The Impossible Years.

-In movies, she appeared in The Flesh Eaters (film)(1964).
+In movies, she appeared in The Flesh Eaters (1964).

 Morley was a board member of both the American Federation of Television and Radio Artists and the Screen Actors Guild.
 Under the name Rita Morley Harvey, she wrote a book, Those Wonderful, Terrible Years: George Heller and the American Federation of Television and Radio Artists (Southern Illinois University Press, 1996), which was “a history of the union’s struggle with blacklisting of suspected Communists in the 1950s.”

 Personal life

 Morley married Kenneth Harvey, an actor, at Temple Beth Israel in West Hartford on November 24, 1957.